306-668-8810 ext 145

 Maureen is passionate about public health and applying a population health perspective to data analyses.
 She feels fortunate to have the opportunity to apply her knowledge and experience in her hometown of Saskatoon, Saskatchewan, where she lives with her three favourite people: her husband, Aaron, and their two daughters, Eleanor and Charlotte.

 Project Consultant, Emergency Department Waits and Patient Flow Initiative

 Greg Basky has been with the Health Quality Council since its launch in January 2003.
 He brings to the position more than 15 years of experience in print journalism, government public affairs, advertising, and research-related communications.

-Over the years, Greg has worked as a newspaper reporter, communications officer with Saskatchewan Health, copywriter at an ad agency, freelance writer/editor (with publishing credits that include the Medical Post, Canadian Medical Association Journal, British Medical Journal, and WebMD), and communications director for HQC's predecessor, the Health Services Utilization and Research Commission (HSURC).
-During his tenure with HSURC, Greg was instrumental in establishing that organization's plain language approach to communicating health services research, securing local and national media coverage of what was then a new field of health research, and disseminating to health regions and providers information about the agency's findings and recommendations.
+Over the years, Greg has worked as a newspaper reporter, freelance writer/editor (with publishing credits that include the Medical Post, Canadian Medical Association Journal, British Medical Journal, and WebMD), copywriter at an ad agency, and communications officer with Saskatchewan’s Ministry of Health.
+Prior to joining HQC, he was communications director for the Council’s predecessor, the Health Services Utilization and Research Commission (HSURC).

-Greg has a BA from the University of Saskatchewan and a Certificate in Public Relations from the University of Regina.
+Greg has a Bachelor of Arts degree from the University of Saskatchewan and a Certificate in Public Relations from the University of Regina.
 He is also a certified Lean Leader.

 Provincial Improvement Consultant